sergiocalde94/pydrift/docs/model_drift/model_drift.md

 # Change in features relation or a very complex model (overfitting problem)

-This steps apply the model you have already train to the test data and compute metrics for both datasets, if the performance in both datasets is not similar you have an overfitting problem, and can be simplified in just two reasons:
+This steps apply the model you have already trained to the test data and compute metrics for both datasets, if the performance in both datasets is not similar you have an overfitting problem, and can be simplified in just two reasons:

-- Change in the relationships between features and target
+- Change in the relations between features and target
 - You've trained a more complex model than it should be

 # Interaction between features drift (discriminative model)